mongodb-js/metrics/docs/stitch.md

 ##### Users

-Users are identified through an anonymous, random UUID (stored as `_id`).
-The first time a user visits your website or starts your application, they are assigned a unique UUID.
-On subsequent visits or app launches, this UUID is retained (via cookies, local storage, persisted to disk, etc) and re-used throughout.
-Additional information related to this user can be attached to this UUID, for example the user's email address, or other details.
+Users are identified through a unique identifier, stored as `_id`.
+Your application needs to ensure that user is assigned a unique key the first time they visit your website or start your application.
+On subsequent visits or app launches, this UUID needs to be retained (via cookies, local storage, fetched from disk, etc).
+Additional information related to this user can be attached to this unique identifier, for example the user's email address, or other details.

 The users schema is as shown in this example: